-The Process Of Benchmarking Supply Chain & Ocean Freight Rates
+The Process of Benchmarking Your Supply Chain & Ocean Freight Rates

 To make sure we are all on the same page, let me define benchmarking from our perspective.

 Benchmarking is “a measurement of the quality of an organization's policies, products, programs, strategies, etc., and their comparison with standard measurements, or similar measurements of its peers.”

 Benchmarking comes in all shapes and sizes with little to many steps.
 The complexity of supply chain management/logistics and shipping procurement call for a well-thought-out plan for tackling the process.

 In general, the steps of the benchmarking process are as follows (with some variation in benchmarking process steps as companies adapt their own methodologies to meet their corporate needs).

 2. Define the benchmarking process/scope that will be undertaken.